jessmartin/jessmartdotin-gatsby/src/markdown-pages/the-end-of-paper.md

 I expect to be carrying reMarkable everywhere for the next decade.

+### Hopes for the future of reMarkable

+The reMarkable tablet has replaced my notebook, but it's only one step in the direction of digitizing my note-taking practice.
+Yes, every note is now stored as digital scribbles, automatically synced to all of my devices, and I can carry with me every note I've ever written.
+Replacing my notebooks with a digital version is seriously impressive!

+But many of the drawbacks of the analog notebook persist.

+**Notes aren't searchable.** I continue to use my time-ordering system of writing a new note each day and grouping notebooks into months in order to easily "jump to" a date.
+But my scribbles are not yet searchable text.
+They could be!
+Digitizing my notes is step one.
+I'm hopeful that reMarkable will start automatically transcribing notes in the future and support robust search.

+**Bring your own workflow.** The reMarkable is a delightfully hackable device and there's a [solid community of software add-ons](https://github.com/reHackable/awesome-reMarkable) that extend the reMarkable's capabilities.
+But that's left as "an exercise for the writer."
+The built-in workflows are extremely rudimentary: effectively, it's just sync.

+While ehe reMarkable is an incredible piece of hardware, the software is merely serviceable.
+In my mind, I believe they've solved the hardest problem already.
+Think of it like a Tesla.
+The hard part is re-platforming the car.
+Well, my notes are now re-platformed.
+Everything else is just a software update.

+Here's hoping for some great software updates!

 ## A life-changing device

 ![From carrying two moleskines to one reMarkable.](../images/notebooks-vs-remarkable.jpg)

 It's exceedingly rare to buy a device that changes your life.
-And yet, the reMarkable has done just that.
-The reMarkable tablet marries the ambiance and focus of paper with the utility and integration of the digital world.
+And yet, the reMarkable has done just that: the reMarkable tablet marries **the ambiance and focus of paper with the utility and integration of the digital world.**

 There's still a lot of work to do to integrate my instantly-digitized "paper" notes into a larger digital workflow.
 I'll address those workflows in a separate article.
 But here's how my life is different today:

 - I no longer carry around 2 (or more) notebooks - my reMarkable houses both my daily working log and personal journal in separate "notebooks."
 In fact, _all_ of my past notebooks are on the reMarkable as well!
 I can refer back to notes from months ago, long after the completed Moleskine would have been left on a shelf at home.
-- My "paper notebooks" are nkow (almost) immediately available digitally via reMarkable's cloud sync service.
+- My "paper notebooks" are now (almost) immediately available digitally via reMarkable's cloud sync service.
 If I want to share a page or diagram, it's a simple process to grab the page via the app on my Mac.
 - reMarkable doubles as a reading device for PDFs and has improved my reading workflow.
 I used to print out papers I wanted to read and haul them around.
 Now I have them all on my reMarkable, with full ability to highlight and annotate as I read.

+I'm excited to see what the next decade holds.
+It feels like we've passed an important threshold: **an affordable digital tablet can now recreate the experience of writing on paper.** I suspect we'll find ways to further improve the writing experience, but I'm most looking forward to a deeper workflow integration between the analog and the digital.

+### How do I love thee?

 A few days ago, I misplaced the marker for my reMarkable.
 (You need an [EMR stylus](https://essentialpicks.com/emr-stylus-how-wacom-pens-work/) in order to write on a reMarkable - regular stylii don't work!)
 I felt a distinct feeling of loss - not being able to jot notes on my reMarkable throughout the day was almost physically painful.

 As they say, sometimes you don't realize how much you love something until you lose it.
 Fortunately, I recovered the marker a few days later, much to my relief.
 I really do love this little notebook!

-I'm excited to see what the next decade holds.
-It feels like we've passed an important threshold: **an affordable digital tablet can now recreate the experience of writing on paper.** I suspect we'll find ways to further improve the writing experience, but I'm most looking forward to a deeper workflow integration between the analog and the digital.
+_More questions?
+If you're curious about how I use my reMarkable or my note-taking practices, reach out on [twitter](https://twitter.com/jessmartin)._

 ![](../images/remarkable-folio.jpg)